 Savings – €9.10

-Unfortunately, the museum is not included in the pass and will cost you extra.
-The pass does however include one return ride on the lift, so pack a camera and a picnic and enjoy the beautiful views of Salzburg from the top.
+Unfortunately, the museum is not included in the Salzburg One Pass and will cost you extra.
+The pass does, however, include one return ride on the lift, so pack a camera and a picnic and enjoy the beautiful views of Salzburg from the top.

 Savings – € 15